Ajay2760/Connect-A-Chat-app/replit.md

 ### Backend Architecture
 - **Express.js** with TypeScript for the REST API server
-- **Replit Authentication** with OpenID Connect for user management
+- **Firebase Authentication** with Google and Facebook social login
 - **WebSocket Server** for real-time bidirectional communication
-- **Session-based authentication** with PostgreSQL session storage
+- **Simple session management** with in-memory storage for easy deployment

 ### Data Storage
-- **PostgreSQL** database with connection pooling via Neon serverless
+- **In-memory storage** for simplified deployment without database dependencies
-- **Drizzle ORM** for type-safe database operations and schema management
+- **Session storage** using memory-based solution for development and testing
-- **Session storage** using connect-pg-simple for authentication persistence
+- **Firebase user management** for authentication and user profiles

 ## Key Components